fabric8io/fabric8/quickstarts/beginner/camel-log/README.md

 You can deploy and run this example at the console command line, as follows:

 1. It is assumed that you have already created a fabric and are logged into a container called `root`.
-1. Create a new child container and deploy the `quickstarts-beginner-camel.cbr` profile in a single step, by entering the following command at the console:
+1. Create a new child container and deploy the `quickstarts-beginner-camel.log` profile in a single step, by entering the following command at the console:

-        fabric:container-create-child --profile quickstarts-beginner-camel.cbr root mychild
+        fabric:container-create-child --profile quickstarts-beginner-camel.log root mychild

 1. Wait for the new child container, `mychild`, to start up.
 Use the `fabric:container-list` command to check the status of the `mychild` container and wait until the `[provision status]` is shown as `success`.
-1. Log into the `mychild` container using the `fabric:container-connect` command, as follows:

-        fabric:container-connect mychild

-1. View the container log using the `log:tail` command as follows:

-        log:tail

-To exit the tail logger, press Ctrl-D. And to logout from the `mychild` container, then use the `exit` command, which returns back to the `root` container.

 ### Using the web console